– Roger Caras

 • Stop if your dog pants heavily or limps.

-Monitoring keeps the plan on track.
+Tracking keeps the plan honest.
 Weigh your dog on the same scale every week.
-Do this before breakfast for accuracy.
-Record waist and chest measurements monthly.
-Keep a log of meals, treats, and walks.
+Do this before breakfast when possible.

 • Adjust calories by five to ten percent if weight stalls.

-• Check portion accuracy before making changes.
+• Check portion accuracy before reducing food.

 • Review logs with your veterinarian at follow-ups.